 Prince Edward Island

 In Prince Edward Island, approximately 18 thousand hectares (2.7% of the province as of 2010) are designated as protected.
-Environment Canada maintains 1 protected area on Prince Edward Island, the Black Pond Migratory Bird Sanctuary (MBS), comprising over 100 hectares of the province's protected lands and waters.
+Environment and Climate Change Canada maintains 1 protected area on Prince Edward Island, the Black Pond Migratory Bird Sanctuary (MBS), comprising over 100 hectares of the province's protected lands and waters.
 Currently, there are no National Wildlife Areas (NWAs) in the province.

 List of Protected Areas in Prince Edward Island